Yucatan Writing Conference

 Two hours on the fourth week--open session in which participants read aloud up to 3 pages for comment and discuss writing, issues within their texts, publishing, and more.

-The cycle of three weeks of workshop and one week of open session is repeated over four four-week periods, totalling sixteen weeks.
+The cycle of three weeks of workshop and one week of open session is repeated over four four-week periods, totaling sixteen weeks.

-Given this format, each participant will have a manuscript critiqued every four-week period, plus three additional pages in the open session.
+Given this format, each participant will have a manuscript critiqued every four-week period, plus additional individual attention in the open sessions.

 The first meeting of the term will be a half-hour longer to accommodate orientation, introductions, etc.